OfficeDev/office-js-docs-pr/reference/shared/richapiobject-methods.md

-# object.set method
+## object.set method
 Sets multiple properties of an object at once by passing either another object of the same Office type or a JavaScript object with properties that are structured isomorphically to the properties of the object on which the method is called.

-> Note: This method is implemented only on the objects of the host-specific Office JavaScript APIs, such as the Word or Excel JavaScript APIs.
-The method is not supported on the Common APIs.
-For more information about the distinction, see [JavaScript API for Office](https://dev.office.com/reference/add-ins/javascript-api-for-office)
+> **Note**: This method is implemented only on objects in host-specific Office JavaScript APIs, such as the Excel JavaScript APIs and the Word JavaScript APIs.
+It is not implmented on objects in the Common APIs.
+For more information about the distinction between host-specific APIs and Common APIs, see [JavaScript API for Office](https://dev.office.com/reference/add-ins/javascript-api-for-office).

-## Method Details
+### Method Details

-### set(properties: object, options: object)
+#### set(properties: object, options: object)
 The *non-read-only* properties of the object on which the method is called are set to the same values as the corresponding properties of the passed-in object.
 If the `properties` parameter is a JavaScript object, then properties in the passed-in object that correspond to a read-only property in the object on which the method is called are either ignored or cause an exception, depending on the `options` parameter.